-- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4, who grows a banana plant on the land within 500m of a place where banana black Sigatoka disease has been found. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant's leaf tissue that is dead or not green in colour by- - (i) burning it; or - (ii) burying it under at least 60cm of soil; and - (b) treat the plant using treatment method B, C or D. - (3) The owner must- - (a) treat the leaf tissue mentioned in subsection (2)(a) within 1 day after an inspector gives the owner a direction to treat the leaf tissue; and - (b) treat the plant within 3 days after an inspector gives the owner a direction to treat the plant. - (4) In this section-
+- (1) This section applies to an owner of land in a pest quarantine area, for pests of banana plants other than tropical race 4 or banana freckle, who grows a banana plant on the land within 500m of a place where banana black Sigatoka disease has been found. - (2) Unless the owner has an inspector's approval stating the plant does not have to be treated under this section, the owner must- - (a) treat the plant's leaf tissue that is dead or not green in colour by- - (i) burning it or burying it under at least 60cm of soil; or - (ii) using an approved treatment method for this paragraph; and - (b) treat the plant using treatment method B, C or D or an approved treatment method for this paragraph. - (3) The owner must- - (a) treat the leaf tissue mentioned in subsection (2)(a) within 1 day after an inspector gives the owner a direction to treat the leaf tissue; and - (b) treat the plant within 3 days after an inspector gives the owner a direction to treat the plant. - (4) In this section-